 Renowned chain Seaside Hotels have two places to stay here.
 Their Grand Hotel Residencia is one of the most exclusive hotels on Gran Canaria and earned a 9/10 Telegraph Travel rating.
 Just around their corner, their Palm Beach is rather more family friendly.

-Maspalomas is also home to IFA Faro Hotel, an adults-only sleepover close to the lighthouse, the five-star all-inclusive Hotel Riu Palace Oasis, and the interlinking Dunas Suites & Villa Resort and Dunas Maspalomas Resort.
+Maspalomas is also home to IFA Faro Hotel, an adults-only sleepover close to the lighthouse, the four-star all-inclusive Hotel Riu Palace Oasis, and the interlinking Dunas Suites & Villa Resort and Dunas Maspalomas Resort.
 The resort extends all the way to the Nevada-impersonating interior which houses the exclusive Sheraton Gran Canaria Salobre Resort.
 For a lighter-on-your-wallet option, there are the self-catering Apartamentos El Capricho.

 2. Cool down in Maspalomas